Samsung Experience Home Keeps Stopping (Fix)

 3) Wipe cache partition (no data loss)

 Boot into recovery and wipe cache partition.
-This is a “clean stability reset” and often fixes crash loops caused by cached system files instead of app-specific corruption.
+This is a clean stability reset and often fixes crash loops caused by cached system files rather than app-specific corruption.

 4) Clear linked Samsung system services